Help

 Open the DOA app and go to the Premium section.
 Payment is handled securely by Creem — you'll be directed to their payment page.
 Subscriptions are monthly or annual and renew automatically until cancelled.
 DOA never sees or stores your card details.

-Yes — contact us within 14 days of your purchase at support@deviceopticalaid.com and we'll review your request.
+Yes.
+Contact us within 14 days of your purchase at support@deviceopticalaid.com and we'll review your request.
 Refunds are assessed individually.
 Approved refunds go back to your original payment method within 5–10 business days.

 You can delete your account from the app settings, or by contacting us at support@deviceopticalaid.com.
 All personal data is permanently deleted within 30 days of the request.
 If you have an active subscription, cancel it first to avoid further charges.